Victoria's On-Farm Internet of Things Trial

 How does the trial work?

-Agriculture Victoria is establishing IoT network coverage across each of the four trial regions.
+Agriculture Victoria is partnering with NNNCo to establish IoT network coverage across each of the four trial regions.
 This network will be available for farmers to connect to.

 Agriculture Victoria is establishing a Catalogue of Apps & Devices.
 Participating farmers will be able to select technologies from this catalogue with a financial contribution from Agriculture Victoria.

 An Industry Technology Coordinator has been appointed to each trial region.
 The coordinators will recruit farmers to participate in the trial and provide specialised support for farmers to select technology to trial.